FormidableLabs/builder/README.md

 Any JavaScript files run from within an archetype (such as config files) require a few changes related to paths now that the files are being run from within an npm module.
-This includes all `require()` calls referencing npm modules and all paths to files that aren't relative.
+This includes all `require()` calls referencing npm modules and all paths to files that aren’t relative.

 For example, `karma.conf.js`: